 c.March 28: French envoy, Duplessis, at Whitehall.
 Philippe Duplessis-Mornay, sent by the Duke of Alençon to ask assistance from the Queen.
 She replied assuring him of her care for his welfare.
 [SPF.xi.240,290].
 March 29, Red Cross Street, William Herle to Lord Burghley, of the Dutch Ambassadors: 'Tomorrow in the afternoon they depart hence'...
 'This morning the Post is come out of the Low Countries, by whom I perceive that Champagney took seas yesterday in the morning, by the break of day, at Dover, in a very small vessel, belike to steal a passage while the bruit was that he would be transported in one of the Queen's Majesty's ships'.
 [KL.viii.309].

-March 31-May 18: William Davison was \underline{Agent} in the Low Countries.
-March 31: He 'was dispatched into the Low Countries'.
-March 21: He 'was dispatched into the Low Countries'.
-Sent to the Council of State, and the Prince of Orange, for the purpose of negotiating a cessation of arms, in order to give an opportunity for treating of a lasting peace.
+March 31-May 18: William Davison was Agent in the Low Countries.
+March 31: He 'was dispatched into the Low Countries'.WA Sent to the Council of State, and the Prince of Orange, for the purpose of negotiating a cessation of arms, in order to give an opportunity for treating of a lasting peace.